 The rotation of the objects can also be controlled by pointing the mouse button to a particular direction in which the objects will rotate towards.
 The speed of the rotation can also be controlled as pointing the mouse button closer to the Google logo slows down the rotation while aiming it further speeds it up.

-Just as the previous features, the search box can be typed into but hitting enter or clicking on the ‘Search Images’ button will not work as it normally should, but the other elements that contain links will work when clicked and redirects the user to the respective search page.
+Just as the previous features, the search box can be typed into, but hitting enter or clicking on the ‘Search Images’ button will not work as it usually should, but the other elements that contain links will work when clicked and redirects the user to the respective search page.

 Askew Google trick